aws-samples/aws-ml-data-lake-workshop/README.md

 6. Return to your notebook landing page by selecting your browser tab titled **Home**.
 Click on the **Movie _Recommender _Lab4.ipynb** notebook and proceed with the instructions in the notebook.
 ![Console Screenshot](https://s3.amazonaws.com/recommendation-48/MacDown/Home-5.png)

 7. **Congratulations!** you have finished all the labs.
-Please make sure to delete all resources as part of this lab.
+Please make sure to delete all resources as mentioned in the section below.

 ## Cleanup Resources
 1. Navigate to DynamoDb Console